 6. Clear Cache and Data: Contacts App

-Meanwhile, corrupt cache data can interfere with the normal operations of the app and causing it to stop unexpectedly.
-In order to fix the error, you need to clear the cache of default contact or dialer app.
+Meanwhile, corrupt cache data can interfere with the normal operations of the app and cause it to stop unexpectedly.
+In order to fix the error, you need to clear the cache of the default contact or dialer app.
 Here is how you do it;

 7. Update Your Phone’s Software

 Make sure that your android is running on the latest version of Android OS.
 An outdated Android version may cause a software conflict with the app version of android.process.acore and hence causing the error.

 Follow the steps here to update the Android OS version